brandoyts/eastvantage-assessment/readme.md

 ### ⚡ Notes

 - **React Version Choice:** Requirement mentioned React 17, but React 17 is deprecated.
-Using **Next.js** provides routing, SSR, and modern optimizations.
+Using **Next.js** provides routing, and modern optimizations.

 - **Architecture:** Laravel repositories and services, with global exception handling.